ikennarichard/Newsletter-sign-up/README.md

 ## Acknowledgments

-Thanks to all the people at Frontend mentor, anyone thats given me a lesson.
+Thanks to all the people at Frontend mentor and anyone thats given me a lesson.